amber-lang/amber-docs/docs/0.6.0-alpha/getting_started/installation.md

   - On OpenSUSE: `sudo zypper install bc`

 - `curl` and `bash` are both installed by default in most cases.
-  In the very rare case, that they happen to be not available yet, download them as well.
+  In the very rare case that they happen to be not available yet, download them as well.

 ## macOS

-You have everything preinstalled to use Amber on macOS.
-The default shell in macOS is zsh, and that one should be compatible with our bash code.

-We currently evaluate, if there are edge cases we still have to cover.
-If you find any issues, please report that, and switch temporarily to bash.
+For macOS, you only have to install bash and Amber itself, ideally with Homebrew:
+`brew install --HEAD amber-lang/amber/amber-lang && brew install bash`

 ### Installation Options